MG 30: Hungary

-Hungarian LMGs were different: There was a free-rotating swivel handle near the machine gun's center of gravity.
+Hungarian LMGs were different: there was a free-rotating swivel handle near the machine gun's center of gravity.
 The bipod was not part of the barrel jacket, the fixing clamp could rotate and the fixing springs of the bipod legs were also different.
-The tripod for Hungarian machine guns was equipped with an attachment, so they could also be used as an anti-aircraft machine gun, which was also used in the mountains (Carpathians) for firing in high angle groups.
+The tripod for Hungarian machine guns was equipped with an attachment so they could also be used as an anti-aircraft machine gun, which was also used in the mountains (Carpathians) for firing at high angles.
 The 31.M.s equipped with tripods served as medium machine guns, and those equipped with only bipods served as light machine guns.
-The bipod was also retained on the medium machine guns too.
+The bipod was also retained on the medium machine guns.
 A small number of 31.
-M. machine guns were converted as flexible machine guns for the Royal Air Force.
+M. machine guns were converted as flexible machine guns for the Royal Hungarian Air Force.
 The handle and the bipod were removed from these, and their 75-round magazine was based on the German model.
 These were used on some light reconnaissance aircraft until they were replaced by Gebauer machine guns after 1940-41.
 They remained in use as anti-aircraft machine guns on the river patrol boats (River Flotilla).
+In 1943, the decision was made to switch from 8x56mmR over to 7.92x57mm in order to share supply lines with Germany.
+Because of this, a new variant of the 31.M was introduced called the Solothurn 43.M, essentially a 31.M in 7.92 caliber.